dennis-gerike/flickr-images-to-postcard-converter/README.md

 #### Executing the Jest tests

-Running `npm run test-functionality` will execute the whole Jest test suite.
+Running `npm run unit-tests` will execute the whole Jest test suite.

-When running `npm run test-functionality-with-coverage` then a code coverage report will be created afterward.
+When running `npm run unit-tests-plus-coverage` then a code coverage report will be created afterward.
 It will be saved in `./test-reports/coverage`.

 When the Jest tests are executed in the GitHub Actions pipeline